As the cold draws in, here are some easy ways to cut your winter heating costs.

 You pay one bill for both your gas and electricity, and you also get a discount from your energy supplier for using them for both services.

-You can still choose between fixed, standard and online tariffs, and you can compare dual fuel energy deals here.
+You can still choose between fixed, standard and online tariffs.

 Tariffs like Economy 10 charge lower rates for your electricity at certain times of day, typically between midnight and 7am.